divyakr05/api-test-automation/README.md

 ![Screenshot 2024-10-21 125536](https://github.com/user-attachments/assets/66119470-d478-4fd0-b122-22246d47b6cc)

-StatusCode.java --> file to store status codes and messages FileReader.py --> file in the utilities directory.
-This file is to read the test data json files ordersTestData.json --> file contains the payload for post operation eSIMs_test.java --> file contains the tests for eSIMs API Endpoints orders_test.java --> file contains the tests for orders API Endpoints
+- StatusCode.java --> file to store status codes and messages
+- FileReader.java --> file in the utilities directory.
+This file is to read the test data json files
+- ordersTestData.json --> file contains the payload for post operation
+- eSIMs_test.java --> file contains the tests for eSIMs API Endpoints
+- orders_test.java --> file contains the tests for orders API Endpoints

 # Approach to implement the testcase:
 - Created two packages (for eSIMs and orders) and each package contains a java class with different tests for corresponding API Endpoints